Photo Story: Limitations

 The maximum number of images that may be imported in a single batch is 200.
 The maximum image size is 72,300 (width) x 7,200 (height) pixels.
 The maximum output resolution offered by Microsoft is 1024 x 768, however 3rd parties have developed new output .prx 'profiles' that, if placed in your \Photo Story 3 for Windows\Profiles\1033 sub-folder, can be selected at output time.

 The single supported video output format is .wmv (using the Windows Media Video 9.1 Image codec, a subset of Windows Media Video).
 The single supported audio output format is AAC (Advanced Audio Coding).

 The 'crop' and 'zoom' tool is fixed at 4:3 aspect ratio.
 To support 16:9 wide screen output (which is possible to obtain at output time using a third-party profile), it is necessary to 'pre-distort' all your imported images by adjusting the image height to 133.33%.

 The chargeable 'Roxio' plug-in (now owned by Sony) allows users to 'burn' their completed 'story' direct to a DVD or CD.
 Sonic MyDVD (v5.5 or higher) is required if you want to edit the disc and add more stories or movies, thus more available storage.

 Users should avoid any 'crop' or 'zoom' size below their intended output resolution - ideally, stop at twice the output size.
 If a smaller crop or zoom is required, significantly better results will be achieved by resizing the original in some third-party application (e.g. PaintShop Pro, PhotoShop) first.

 Photo Story is not officially supported on the Vista or Windows 7 platform, although it downloads and installs fine on both Vista and Windows 7 32-bit and 64-bit.

+Reception

+SmartComputing wrote: "Although Photo Story 3 doesn't support the video formats recommended by YouTube, it's still a friendly freebie that handles the basics.
+With default settings that cover most users' wants, this download is a hidden gem."
+PCMag said: "Microsoft Photo Story 3 is a truly significant upgrade, offering dramatic improvements to almost every feature."